nike4613/BeatSaber-IPA-Reloaded/docs/articles/command-line.md

   > that behaviour, and restricts it to only create a global log and mod logs.
   >
   > Overrides the config setting `Debug.CondenseModLogs`.

+- `--plugin-logs`

+  > Causes each plugins' log messages to be written to files in their own folder for ease of debugging.
   >
-- `--no-updates`

-  > Disables automatic updating.
+  > This was the default through 4.1.6, however is now disabled by default.
   >
-  > By default, BSIPA will check [BeatMods](http://beatmods.com) for all of the loaded mods to see if there is a new version
-  > avaliable.
-If there is, it will be downloaded and installed on the next run.
-This flag disables that behaviour.
-  >
-  > Overrides the config settings `Updates.AutoCheckUpdates` and `Updates.AutoUpdate`.
+  > Overrides the config setting `Debug.CreateModLogs`.
-  >

 ***